 Museums & History

 The Appalachians were "America's first frontier."
-Pioneers who explored and settled the area were often isolated and self-sufficient.
-The Boone Area includes a collection of sites to appreciate this early American period of exploration.
+Boone is known for the pioneers who explored and settled the area, who were often isolated and self-sufficient.
+Explore a collection of sites to appreciate this early American period of exploration.

-Daniel's love of "high, far-seeing places" brought him to the High Country.
-The real Daniel Boone hunted in the area (ca. 1767-1773), maintained a hunting camp, and even a cabin that he used on forays from the Yadkin River Valley below the Blue Ridge.
-The Watauga County town of Meat Camp is the namesake of that hunting camp.
-The road through Meat Camp now takes motorists to the entrance to Elk Knob State Park, where trails lead hikers to long-range vistas likely enjoyed by Daniel himself.
-Daniel Boone
+Daniel's love of wilderness and hunting brought him to the High Country.
+The real Daniel Boone hunted in the area (ca. 1767-1773), maintained a hunting camp, and even a cabin he used on forays from his home in the Yadkin River Valley below the Blue Ridge.
+The town of Meat Camp is the namesake of that hunting camp.
+Meat Camp Road now takes motorists to the entrance to Elk Knob State Park, where trails lead hikers to long-range vistas likely enjoyed by Daniel himself.

 Hickory Ridge History Museum's stunning assortment of authentic log structures - from cabin homes to a springhouse, tavern, and blacksmith shop - convey a lifestyle of long ago.
-On the grounds of Horn in the West outdoor drama, the museum employs living history interpreters on Saturday mornings, May through October.
-From late June to mid-August, tours of the cabins are available before the Horn in the West Outdoor Drama.
+On the grounds of Horn in the West outdoor drama, this unique museum employs living history interpreters to recreate life in the past.
+They demonstrate blacksmithing, fiber spinning, tomahawk throwing, and candle making during the Horn in the West season.

 The Blue Ridge Parkway's Brinegar Cabin at Doughton Park (Parkway milepost 238) is open to visitors with cultural demonstrations on the weekends in summer and fall.
 And the park's Caudill Cabin (dating to the 1890s) can be accessed by the 3.3-mile Basin Creek Trail, or spotted from above at Wildcat Rocks Overlook at milepost 241.
 From Tompkins Knob Parking Area in E.B.
 Jeffress Park* (milepost 272.5), take the dirt path into the woods to Jesse Brown's cabin, a late-nineteenth-century residence.